 Most importantly, Iron Hill Retrievers possess true temperaments, very laid-back and gentle in the home, but love the outdoors and the opportunity to hunt if required.
 All

-breeding dogs have proper health clearances before being breed.Our Labs and Goldens have some of the best pedigrees in the Midwest.
+breeding dogs have health clearances before being breed.Our Labs and Goldens have some of the best pedigrees in the Midwest.

 Iron Hill Retrievers are members of our family and embraced by all the comforts of our home and family.
 Home of the "Heavenly Puppies"......